Barbara von Seida

 Barbara´s paintings form part of numerous private and corporate collections, both in New Zealand and overseas, including that of internationally recognised artist and collector, the late Roy Dalgarno.

-On 02 March, the well attended opening of Barbara's first solo exhibition in 6 years, "Expression in Colour" took place at the Mairangi Art Centre (North Shore, Auckland).
-The guest speaker was the well known Auckland art commentator, Terry (TJ) McNamara, who in his opening address, remarked (in part) as follows:
+Barbara's last solo exhibition, "Expression in Colour" took place at the Mairangi Art Centre (North Shore, Auckland) in March 2016 and the guest speaker was the well known Auckland art commentator, Terry (TJ) McNamara, who in his opening address, remarked (in part) as follows:

 "In my view the winner of the runner-up prize (to the Supreme Award at the 2015 Hibiscus & Bays Art Awards ) had to be someone who was a highly accomplished painter who could fill this space, as in wonderful measure Barbara has done.